h4ppy0wl/teeth_localization_and_numbering/README.md

 - `-p 8000:8000`: Maps port 8000 on your host to port 8000 in the container.
 - `-v "$(pwd)/weights:/app/weights"`: Mounts your local `weights` directory to `/app/weights` inside the container.
 This allows the API to access the model file.
 - `--name teeth_api`: Assigns a convenient name to the container.
+- `-d`: Runs the container in detached (background) mode, freeing up your terminal.

 You can check if the container is running with `docker ps`.

 ---

+### Option 2: Build from Source

+If you want to modify the code or build the image yourself, follow these steps.

+1.  **Clone the Repository and Download Weights** Follow steps 1 and 2 from "Option 1" to get the code and model weights.

 ## Usage